Photonic crystals may allow to control the spontaneous emission

 periodic arrays of ellipsoidal particles.
 The role of multipole

-by Kharadly and Jackson [8] is made.
+by Kharadly and Jackson [10] was made.

 Having in mind an application for the construction of